Fundamental Analysis Guides

 Equity $1,200,000

-This balance sheet tells us that ABC Corp. has total assets worth $2,000,000.
+This balance sheet shows that ABC Corp. has total assets worth $2,000,000.
 Its total liabilities, or what it owes to others, amount to $800,000.
-The remainder, $1,200,000, represents the equity, which is the value of assets after all liabilities have been accounted for.
+The remainder, $1,200,000, represents equity, which is the value of assets after all liabilities have been accounted for.

 If XYZ Corp. were to acquire new assets through a loan (increasing liabilities), both assets and liabilities would increase, keeping the equation balanced.